 A Netherlands Detachment of the Royal Netherlands Air Force (RNLAF) is based at Tucson Air National Guard Base, (AZ), USA.
-The detachment employs 16 RNLAF personnel and uses ten F-16 fighter aircraft for training and type conversion purposes.
-The RNLAF 323 Test & Evaluation Squadron (TES) is based at Edwards Air Force Base (CA), USA and operates two F-35 fighters as integral part of the Joint Operational Test Team (JOTT), directed by the Director Operational Test and Evaluation, employing 20 RNLAF personnel.
-323 TES tests and validates the F-35 and concepts of operations, logistics and support plans in an operational environment.
-The small unit lays the foundation for future co-operation between participating countries in the operational, support and training areas.
+The detachment employs 11 RNLAF personnel and uses ten F-16 fighter aircraft for training and type conversion purposes.

+The RNLAF 323 Test & Evaluation Squadron (TES) is based at Edwards Air Force Base (CA), as part of the Joint Operational Test Team (JOTT), directed by the Director Operational Test and Evaluation, employing eight RNLAF personnel and currently without aircraft to wrap up the initial Operational test and Evaluation.

-Last but not least a RNLAF Detachment is based at Luke Air Force Base (AZ), that employs 20 RNLAF personnel and operates six F-35 fighter aircraft, maintained by the Luke Air Force Base contractors.
+Last but not least a RNLAF Detachment is based at Luke Air Force Base (AZ), that employs 14 RNLAF personnel and operates eight F-35 fighter aircraft, maintained by the Luke Air Force Base contractors.
 The detachment is part of the 308th FS and provides F-35 type conversion for new F-35 pilots and an F-35 Instructor Pilot Course.